Northern Ireland (Interim Arrangements) Act 2023

 Groups Affected

-• Northern Ireland Departments: They will be subject to directions from the Secretary of State, potentially increasing their workload and impacting their autonomy.
+- Northern Ireland Departments: They will be directed to provide information and advice to the Secretary of State, potentially requiring additional resources and staff time.

 Powered by nyModel